AngelCampos/txtools/README.md

                      withSeq = TRUE,
                      nCores = 1,
                      minReads = 1)
+#> Warning in rmAmbigStrandAligns(reads): Removing 63 alignments with ambiguous strand (*)
-#> Processing 75409 reads, using 10 gene models.
+#> Processing 75346 reads, using 10 gene models.
 #> 10373 alignments overlap 10 gene models
 #> Assigning alignments to gene model...
 #> Processing sequences.
 This may take several minutes depending on geneAnnot size ...
-#> Output contains: 7173 unique alignments in 10 gene models
+#> Output contains: 7176 unique alignments in 10 gene models
 #> Warning in tx_reads(reads = dm3_PEreads, geneAnnot = dm3_geneAnnot, withSeq =
 #> TRUE, : Some alignments were not assigned to any gene, you can retrieve them
-#> using the tx_getUnassignedAlignments() function.
+#> using the tx_get_unassignedAlignments() function.
 ```

-Then we just need to summarize the alignments into a DT.
+Then we just need to summarize the alignments into a txDT.
 In this case
 using the `tx_makeDT_covNucFreq()` function outputs a table with all the
 base metrics, including read coverage (‘cov’ column), and nucleotide
 frequency (A,C,T,G columns).